arangodb/docs/3.11/analyzers.md

   `IRESEARCH_TEXT_STOPWORD_PATH` is used to determine the path, or if it is undefined then the current working directory is assumed.
-If the `stopwords` attribute is provided then no stop-words are loaded from files, unless an explicit *stopwordsPath* is also provided.
+If the `stopwords` attribute is provided then no stop-words are loaded from files, unless an explicit `stopwordsPat` is also provided.

-  Note that if the *stopwordsPath* can not be accessed, is missing language sub-directories or has no files for a language required by an Analyzer, then the creation of a new Analyzer is refused.
+  Note that if the `stopwordsPath` can not be accessed, is missing language sub-directories or has no files for a language required by an Analyzer, then the creation of a new Analyzer is refused.
 If such an issue is discovered for an existing Analyzer during startup then the server will